FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-In this example part 1 defines a tabgroup called \"tabgroup1\", a tab inside the tabgroup called \"tab1\" and a text element inside the tab called \"text\".
+In this example part 1 defines a tabgroup called "tabgroup1", a tab inside the tabgroup called "tab1" and a text element inside the tab called "text".